jfsalzmann/jfsalzmann.github.io/_pages/about.md

 # Hi there!

-I'm Joff, a Berlin based recent graduate in Data Science and Public Policy from the Hertie School.
+I'm Joff, a Berlin-based recent graduate in Data Science and Public Policy from the Hertie School.

 **I'm currently looking for full-time PhD opportunities** starting this autumn or winter.